alzwded/FTPSync/README.md

 SFTP is also a bit janky in that I use `ssh` commands in order to stat files or rename (much faster).
 So right now, it doesn't work if the remote allows SFTP but dissalows a remote shell.
 But all is not lost, I've added the 'pure-sftp' module (protocol).
 Use that if you want pure sftp shennanigans.
 It is a bit slower, but it seems to work.

 The [`bashftp`](https://github.com/alzwded/bashftp) module requires installation on the ~~victim~~ target machine.
-This is a usable on OpenBSD or Alpine which don't have sftp enabled in curl.
+This is usable on OpenBSD or Alpine which don't have sftp enabled in curl.
 I *could* rewrite the sftp modules to use sftp instead of curl, but that's a problem for future me.
 Otherwise, this requires SSH to work between the machines, keys and all.

 To mirror a folder from an sftp server (which doesn't allow getting a shell) to your local disk: